mokmail/disk_formatter/readme.md

-# How To Use: Disk Partition Wizard by Mohammed
+# How To Use: Disk Partition Wizard by Kmail

 This guide explains how to safely use the interactive, animated Bash script for formatting and partitioning disks on macOS.